Weezer Cruise: 2012 cruise

 On January 19, the cruise departed from PortMiami with approximately 2,200 passengers.
-At departure, Weezer performed on the top deck of the ship, opening with "Hash Pipe" and continuing with some of their greatest hits, as well as non-Weezer originals "Karma Police" and "Paranoid Android".
+At departure, Weezer performed on the top deck of the ship, opening with "Hash Pipe" and continuing with some of their greatest hits, as well as covers "Karma Police" and "Paranoid Android".
 During this performance, Cuomo stepped down from the stage and interacted with fans.
 For their next performance, the band played the entirety of their 1994 album Weezer.
 On Friday, the band put on two performances that included their album Pinkerton and several B-side songs.
 Rivers Cuomo, the lead singer of Weezer, also read excerpts from The Pinkerton Diaries, which he recorded while making the album.
 Other events that occurred on Friday included a Weezer-themed party for single people, a Weezer-themed trivia contest with the bandmembers participating, and a cannonball contest with the members of Sebadoh serving as judges.

 The ship docked at Cozumel on Saturday.
 That night, the cruise featured a 1980s-themed prom event.
 Other events that Weezer bandmembers participated in during the cruise included a midnight movie screening hosted by guitarist Brian Bell, a shuffleboard contest overseen by Wilson, and bassist Scott Shriner presiding over wedding vow renewals.
 In total, there were sixteen acts from all of the performers who were involved in the cruise.
 Over the span of four days, Barlow performed seven shows between his solo acts and ensemble performances with Dinosaur Jr. and Sebadoh.
 The ship returned to Miami on January 23.